Fatehabad district: Religion

 Hindus are in majority in Fatehabad district.
 Nearly the entire Muslim population of the district migrated to Pakistan during Partition.

 Languages

-In the 2011 Census of India, % of the population declared their first language to be Hindi, % – Punjabi, % – Haryanvi, and % – Bagri.
+At the time of the 2011 Census of India, 35.57% of the population spoke Hindi, 29.72% Punjabi, 20.81% Haryanvi and 11.56% Bagri as their first language.

-Villages
+Hindi is the official language of the district with Bagri and Haryanvi are spoken by majority of the population.
+Punjabi is the additional official language.

-Civic Amenities
+Civic amenities

 Electricity is provided by Dakshin Haryana Bijli Vitran Nigam (DHBVN).